mctipper/hamiltonian-sports/readme.md

 Only the AFL concrete class has (so far) been created, but this can be used a template for integrating other sports results APIs, just needing to ensure the API data is parsed into the pydantic model classes in `./src/api/models.py` in the new concrete class, then the creator and client will be able to search them for hamiltonian cycles without any further work being required. `APICreator` is an instance of an abstract class, which provides universal methods for extracting, downloading, caching API response data, thus only a new concrete class needs be generated, along with providing syntax and accepted values for the command line arguments and config, found in `./utils/`.

-As always, remember your pytests.
+As always, remember your pytests and be nice to your API provider.

 ## How to run